 The RSC Food Group has produced a Food Related Periodic Table, highlighting the function of selected elements in food chemistry, to celebrate this important milestone.
 It highlights element occurrences and roles in food and the body and offers an engaging tool for Outreach and educational activities.
 See below for this month’s elements and the link above to the complete Food Chemistry Periodic Table for more.

-September elements and their role in food are copper and manganese
+November elements and their role in food are strontium and barium

 We also have an online community, which is based on MyRSC, for anyone who shares our interests.